Prairie Green Preserve

 - Establish a large publicly owned open space that defines the west edge of the City;

 - Restore the pre-settlement native vegetation on the site, including native prairie plants and wetlands;

 - Create opportunities for passive recreation activities such as hiking, biking, birding and exploring nature; and

 - Enhance surface water quality and provide additional management of stormwater in the Upper Mill Creek Watershed.

 The Geneva Park District offers 124 20’ x 30’ plots to residents.
 The Community Garden plots are located on a 40-acre parcel owned by the Forest Preserve District.
 Under the terms of a 2011 annexation agreement, the City installed a potable water service line at a cost not to exceed $25,000.
 In addition, the cost of water usage beyond $300 per year will be paid by the Park District or Forest Preserve District at applicable water usage rates.

 Prairie Green Preserve contains a 1.25 mile hiking and biking trail surfaced with crushed limestone.
 The trail provides an inter-community link between the Great Western Trail to the north and the Peck Farm Park Path to the south.
 The trail is part of the Mid-County Trail, as shown on the Kane and Northern Kendall Counties bicycle map.

 Wetland Mitigation Bank

 The preserve contains a wetland mitigation bank comprised of 106 acres (76 acres of wetland and 30 acres of associated buffer and prairie areas).
 The purpose of the bank is to mitigate wetland impacts primarily in the Fox River watershed.
-Any questions regarding the wetland mitigation bank can be directed to Land and Water Resources, Inc., 9575 W. Higgins Rd., Suite 801 in Rosemont, IL 60018, at 847-692-7170.
+Any questions regarding the wetland mitigation bank can be directed to Land and Water Resources, Inc., 9575 W. Higgins Road, Suite 801 in Rosemont, IL 60018, by calling 847-692-7170.

 Prairie Seeding and Maintenance